-Kenya’s vibrant creative sector shows great potential for providing income generation opportunities for youth.
+Kenya’s vibrant creative sector shows tremendous potential for providing income generation opportunities for youth.
 Sub-sectors such as crafts, fashion design, film, music, writing, visual art are examples of the vibrant talent brimming in Kenya, yet not seriously pursued as a career path by youth.
 Entrepreneurs within the creative sector are primarily informal.
 They typically lack business skills, and have little incentive or know-how to formalize their operations.
-CFYE is looking for solutions to support entrepreneurship development, improve existing jobs, and create or match employment opportunities at scale in this sector.
+CFYE is looking for innovative solutions to support entrepreneurship development, improve existing jobs, and create or match employment opportunities at scale in this sector.

 The following eligibility criteria will apply:

 - Principles: Should be able to adhere to CFYE’s guiding principles & priorities.

 - Exclusion Criteria: The project and organizations involved in delivering the project must pass the FMO exclusion criteria.

 - Private-Sector Driven: We are seeking applications from private sector employers.
 NGOs and business associations are welcome to apply, but they must partner with at least one private sector employer who will create, match, and/or improve jobs for youth.
 We especially welcome applications from consortiums.

 - Local Presence: The lead organization or at least one consortium partner must have local operating presence in the country.

 - Sector Focus: Priority will be given to agri-business, manufacturing companies, the creative sector, and digitally-enabled businesses.
 Other sectors are also eligible to apply.